natebolam/agora/frontend/src/assets/learning-page.md

 Votes in the Exploration and Promotion Period need to reach both a supermajority and a quorum (minimum participation rate) in order to succeed.

-**Supermajority requirement**: The number of "Yay" votes divided by the number of "Yay" and "Nay" votes must be greater than or equal to 80%.
+**Supermajority requirement:** The number of "Yay" votes divided by the number of "Yay" and "Nay" votes must be greater than or equal to 80%.

-**Quorum requirement**: The number of "Yay", "Nay", and "Pass" votes divided by the number of possible votes must be greater than or equal to the current quorum.
+**Quorum requirement:** The number of "Yay", "Nay", and "Pass" votes divided by the number of possible votes must be greater than or equal to the current quorum.

 Unlike the supermajority requirement which is fixed at 80%, the quorum requirement is updated after every Exploration and Promotion Period using the following formula: